btj/ogp-notes/single_object_doc_instr.md

 ## Constructors and methods documentation

-If not all possible values of the types of the parameters of a constructor or method are legal values, you shall deal with this either defensively or contractually.
+If not all possible values of the types of the parameters of a constructor or method are legal values, or if not all possible invocations of a constructor or method are legal for other reasons, you shall deal with this either defensively or contractually.

 ### Defensive programming